uncommonhacks/reg/DESIGN.md

 There are three types of users:

 - Administrators
-- Reviewing
+- Reviewers
 - Event Helper
 - Applicants

 _Administrators_ have full access privileges.
 They can access all applicant information (that is relevant to making admissions decisions).
-However, they do not reviewer applicants or view decisions (only summary statistics) -- this is to avoid bias.
+However, they do not review applicants or view decisions directly (only summary statistics) -- this is to avoid bias.
 Additionally, they can modify registration parameters.
 All these actions are logged.

-_Reviewing_ don't have access to any PII, and are able to submit decisions on applicants.
+_Reviewers_ don't have access to any PII, and are able to submit decisions on applicants.

 _Event helpers_ have access to day-of functionality.
 In particular, they can